awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-looping-constructs.md

 ## Step fields<a name="image-builder-looping-constructs-step-fields"></a>

 Loops are part of a step\.
 Any field related to the running of a step is not applied to individual iterations\.
 Step fields apply only at the step level, as follows:
 + *timeoutSeconds* – All iterations of the loop must be run within the time period specified by this field\.
-If the loop run times out, then AWSTOE runs the retry policy of the step and resets the timeout parameter for each new attempt\.
+If the loop run times out, then AWS TOE runs the retry policy of the step and resets the timeout parameter for each new attempt\.
 If the loop run exceeds the timeout value after reaching the maximum number of retries, the failure message of the step states that the loop run had timed out\.
 + *onFailure* – Failure handling is applied to the step as follows:
-  + If *onFailure* is set to `Abort`, AWSTOE exits the loop and retries the step according to the retry policy\.
-After the maximum number of retry attempts, AWSTOE marks the current step as failed, and stops running the process\.
+  + If *onFailure* is set to `Abort`, AWS TOE exits the loop and retries the step according to the retry policy\.
+After the maximum number of retry attempts, AWS TOE marks the current step as failed, and stops running the process\.

-    AWSTOE sets the status code for the parent phase and document to `Failed`\.
+    AWS TOE sets the status code for the parent phase and document to `Failed`\.
 **Note**
 No further steps run after the failed step\.
-  + If *onFailure* is set to `Continue`, AWSTOE exits the loop and retries the step according to the retry policy\.
-After the maximum number of retry attempts, AWSTOE marks the current step as failed, and continues on to run the next step\.
+  + If *onFailure* is set to `Continue`, AWS TOE exits the loop and retries the step according to the retry policy\.
+After the maximum number of retry attempts, AWS TOE marks the current step as failed, and continues on to run the next step\.

-    AWSTOE sets the status code for the parent phase and document to `Failed`\.
+    AWS TOE sets the status code for the parent phase and document to `Failed`\.
-  + If *onFailure* is set to `Ignore`, AWSTOE exits the loop and retries the step according to the retry policy\.
-After the maximum number of retry attempts, AWSTOE marks the current step as `IgnoredFailure`, and continues on to run the next step\.
+  + If *onFailure* is set to `Ignore`, AWS TOE exits the loop and retries the step according to the retry policy\.
+After the maximum number of retry attempts, AWS TOE marks the current step as `IgnoredFailure`, and continues on to run the next step\.

-    AWSTOE sets the status code for the parent phase and document to `SuccessWithIgnoredFailure`\.
+    AWS TOE sets the status code for the parent phase and document to `SuccessWithIgnoredFailure`\.
 **Note**
 This is still considered a successful run, but includes information to let you know that one or more steps failed and were ignored\.
 + *maxAttempts * – For every retry, the entire step and all iterations are run from the beginning\.